-- The tongue weight of the trailer. - The weight of any other type of cargo or equipment put in or on your vehicle. - The weight of the driver and all passengers.
+- The trailer tongue weight of the trailer. - The weight of any other type of cargo or equipment put in or on your vehicle. - The weight of the driver and all passengers.

 NOTE: Remember that everything put into or on the trailer adds to the load on your vehicle.
-Also, additional factory-installed options, or dealer-installed options, must be considered as part of the total load on your vehicle.
-Refer to the "Tire and Loading Information placard" under "Tire Safety Information" in Section 5 of this manual for the maximum combined weight of occupants and cargo for your vehicle.
+Also, additional factory-installed options, or authorized dealer-installed options, must be considered as part of the total load on your vehicle.
+Refer to the Tire and Loading Information placard in the Tire Safety Information section of this manual for the maximum combined weight of occupants and cargo for your vehicle.